githubcode5/GBWC/README.md

-# Gradient-Based Weight Clustering (GBWC)
+# Granular Ball-based Weighted Clustering (GBWC)

-This repository contains the implementation of the Gradient-Based Weight Clustering (GBWC) algorithm.
+This repository contains the implementation of the Granular Ball-based Weighted Clustering (GBWC) algorithm.
 The algorithm is designed to learn feature weights automatically during the clustering process to handle high-dimensional data effectively.

 ## Dependencies